11 Best Muscle-Building Vegan Foods Ideas With Recipes

 - Combine all ingredients except the pasta, cheese, and green onions in a slow cooker.
 To blend, stir everything together.
 Cook for 4 hours on high or 6-8 hours on low heat, covered.

-- Stir in the pasta and cook on high for another 15-20 minutes or until it is done.
+- Stir in the pasta and cook over high heat for another 15-20 minutes, or until cooked through.
 At this point, add one cup of cheese.

 - Top with the remaining cheese and green onions before serving.